DevenSuji/MasteringLinux/Linux_Notes.md

 The most important things that you get in the official RHEL 8 Server release is access to the Red Hat Customer Portal.
 Through this portal, you have access to a wide variety of information regarding RHEL, in addition to updates provided through Red Hat Network (RHN).
 In particular, the Red Hat knowledge base is invaluable; you can use it to find answers to many common problems that have been posted there by Red Hat consultants.

 ### <b><ins>Alias</ins></b>
 An alias is a command that a user can define as needed.
 Some aliases are provided by default; type alias on the command line to get an overview.
 To define an alias, use alias newcommand='oldcommand', as in the default alias ll='ls -l --color=auto' that has already been created on your system.
 Aliases are executed before anything else.
 So, if you have an alias with the name ll but also a command with the name ll, the alias will always take precedence, unless a complete pathname is used.

+Steps to create an alias:
+* Ensure that you are in your home directory.
+* Run vi .bashrc.
+* At the end of this file add alias cls='clear'.
+* Save and Close.
+* Log off and login.
+* The command cls should clear your terminal window now.

 ```bash
 cls='clear --color=auto'
 ```